XcapeCodes/EOSAS/README.md

 # EOSAS - Embedded Optical Skin Analysis System

-EOSAS is a portable AI-powered skin analysis device that combines embedded systems, computer vision, and machine learning to analyze skin images and provide hazard assessments.
+EOSAS is a prototype embedded system developed to explore the integration of computer vision, machine learning, and embedded hardware.
+The system captures images using an ESP32-CAM, processes them through a Python-based machine learning pipeline, and generates a hazard score through a custom dashboard interface.

 ## Overview